 Rally points are a great idea if you have a large group that splits into smaller groups.

 Snag any peanut butter cups before anyone notices J.

 Understand your route before you leave.

-X-tra batteries for your flashlight is never a bad idea!
+X-tra snacks, drinks and supplies for your kiddos is never a bad idea!